-(29) The Board finds that the discrepancy between the rents used by the City in the capitalization rate analysis, and the rents used in the actual assessment for Cranston Market and Braeside Shopping Centre causes some concern as to the accuracy of at least one of the sets of conclusions; i.e. either the capitalization study results are faulty, or the assessments are Page 6 of 8 based on incorrect information.
-If these properties, as well as the Quarry Park transaction, are excluded from the City's analysis, the average Capitalization rate reflected is 7.47 per cent.

-(30) If the City's three remaining transactions, and all of the Complainant's Method I and Method II results are included, the average capitalization rate reflected is 7.70 per cent.
+- (29) The Board finds that the discrepancy between the rents used by the City in the capitalization rate analysis, and the rents used in the actual assessment for Cranston Market and Braeside Shopping Centre causes some concern as to the accuracy of at least one of the sets of conclusions; i.e. either the capitalization study results are faulty, or the assessments are based on incorrect information.
+If these properties, as well as the Quarry Park transaction, are excluded from the City's analysis, the average Capitalization rate reflected is 7.47 per cent. - (30) If the City's three remaining transactions, and all of the Complainant's Method I and Method II results are included, the average capitalization rate reflected is 7.70 per cent.
 The overall median is 7.71 per cent.
-These results add support to the Complainant's Method II results.

-(31) In support of the rental rate request, the Complainant submitted a number of SE and Macleod Trail leasing comparables, that reflect an assessment year median rent of \$14.00, and a mean rent of \$14.33 per s.f.
+These results add support to the Complainant's Method II results. - (31) In support of the rental rate request, the Complainant submitted a number of rent comparables on page 29 and 30 of exhibit C-1.
+The data submitted indicated the following; CRU 1.001 to 2.500 s.f.
+CRU 2.501 to 6.000 s.f.